-People who work in the H&C industry at busy times of year, e.g. summer holiday season, Christmas and New Year.
+People who work in the hospitality and catering industry at busy times of year, e.g. summer holiday season, Christmas and New Year.

-- 2. Five things (personal attributes) a person needs to be to work successfully in the H&C industry?
+2. Five things (personal attributes) a person needs to be/have to work successfully in the hospitality and catering industry?

 - Hard working

-- Usually on time and reliable
+- · Usually on time and reliable

-- Willing to learn and develop skills
+- · Willing to learn and develop skills

-- Able to take the lead in a situation
+- · Able to take the lead in a situation

 - Helpful / friendly / easy to talk to

-- A sense of humour

-- Able to take criticism and do something about it
+- · Able to take criticism and respond positively to it

-- A good team member
+- · A good team member

 - Calm and unlikely to get angry

-- Always keen to complete a task
+- · Always keen to complete a task

-- Good ability to talk and listen to people
+- · Good ability to talk and listen to people

-- Interested and keen
+- · Interested and keen

-- Flexible / adaptable to different situations
+- · Flexible / adaptable to different situations

-- 3. Three types of skill/knowledge a hotel receptionist needs to have?
+3. Three types of skill/knowledge a hotel receptionist needs?

-- Good computer skills

-- Good local knowledge to answer customer questions and provide advice and information
+- · Good computer skills - · Good local knowledge to answer customer questions and provide advice and information - · Good knowledge of the business and how it is run - · Good organisational skills - The ability to do more than one thing at a time (multi-task) - · An ability to deal with any problems that occur

+4. Three types of skill/knowledge a chef needs?

+- · A wide range of good practical cookery skills

+- · Good knowledge of food

-- Good knowledge of the business and how it is run
+- · Good knowledge of food safety and hygiene

 - Good organisational skills

+- · An ability to present food creatively

-- The ability to do more than one thing at a time (multi-task)
+- · An ability to use a variety of tools and equipment

-- An ability to deal with any problems that happen
+- · An ability to multi-task

-4. Three types of skill/knowledge a chef needs to have?
+5. Three types of skill/knowledge a barista needs?

-- A wide range of good practical cookery skills - Good knowledge of food - · Good knowledge of food safety and hygiene - Good organisational skills - · An ability to present food creatively - · An ability to use a variety of tools and equipment - An ability to multi-task - 5.
-Three types of skill/knowledge a barista needs to have? - A good knowledge of coffee and other drinks - A good knowledge of food safety and hygiene - Good organisational skills - An ability to present drinks creatively - An ability to use a variety of tools and equipment - An ability to multi-task - 6.
-Three types of skill/knowledge a kitchen stockroom manager needs to have? - Good computer skills - A good knowledge of food safety and hygiene - Good organisational skills
+- · A good knowledge of coffee and other drinks - A good knowledge of food safety and hygiene - · Good organisational skills - · An ability to present drinks creatively - · An ability to use a variety of tools and equipment - · An ability to multi-task

+6. Three types of skill/knowledge a kitchen stockroom manager needs?

+- · Good computer skills

+- · A good knowledge of food safety and hygiene

+- Good organisational skills